 When I sew Flannel, I spend the majority of my time prepping the fabric.
 First, I always buy more than the pattern calls for; at least an extra half yard.
 You need the extra yardage because flannel shrinks a lot, frays a lot, and usually comes in a plaid pattern.

 Make sure to pre-wash and dry your flannel before you start cutting.
 I like to serge my raw edges before washing to prevent excessive fraying.
-If you don’t have a serger, you can cut a 45 degree slit into each corner to reduce fraying when washing.
+If you don’t have a serger, zig-zag stitch your edges.

 Next, you need to lightly starch the wrong side of your flannel to prevent the fabric from warping.
 I swear by Best Press.
 When ironing, remember to lift and press.
 If you “push” the fabric while setting the starch, your fabric will warp off grain.